FabcanK6/Predicting-Term-Deposit-Subscriptions-Using-Decision-Tree-Analysis/README.md

 Python 3.x
 Required Python libraries: pandas, numpy, scikit-learn, matplotlib

-Installation

 Clone the repository:bash  Copy codegit clone https://github.com/FabcanK6/bank-marketing-analysis.git

-Navigate to the project directory:bash  Copy codecd bank-marketing-analysis

-Install the required packages:bash  Copy codepip install -r requirements.txt

-Usage

-Run the analysis script:bash  Copy codepython src/analyze.py

-View the results and visualizations in the results/ directory.

-Contributing
-Contributions are welcome!
-Please follow these steps to contribute:

-Fork the repository.
-Create a new branch:bash  Copy codegit checkout -b feature-branch

-Make your changes and commit them:bash  Copy codegit commit -m "Add new feature"

-Push to the branch:bash  Copy codegit push origin feature-branch

-Create a pull request.

 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.